-Strategic oversight of the PPP Programme (Policy and process) is the responsibility of Cabinet through the Ministry/ies with responsibility for the DBJ and MOF PPP Units.
-The Public Investment Management Committee recommends to Cabinet the approval of PPP projects for development.
-PIMC is supported by the PIMSec.
+Strategic oversight of the PPP Programme (Policy and process) is the responsibility of Cabinet through the Ministry/ies with responsibility for the DBJ and MOFPS PPP Units.
+The Public Investment Management Committee (PIMC) recommends to Cabinet the approval of PPP projects for development.
+PIMC is supported by the Public Investment Management Secretariat (PIMSec).

-Operational management of the process is the responsibility of the two PPP Units in DBJ and MOF and Enterprise Teams, Project Teams and Contract Management Teams in MDAs.
+Operational management of the process is the responsibility of the PPP Unit in DBJ and the PPP unit in MOF and the Enterprise, Project and Contract Management Teams in MDAs.